-Pool Tile Cleaning | Pool Tile Cleaning | Calcium Removal
+Pool Tile Cleaning | Pool Tile Repair | Calcium Removal

 The Right Commercial Swimming Pool pH Level

-If you keep the at the right levels, in addition to enjoying healthy water you can keep the water in your pool clean and crystal clear.
+If you keep the pH at the right levels, in addition to enjoying healthy water you can keep the water in your pool clean and crystal clear.

 The pH is the measure of the acidity or basicity of a solution, in this case, the water in our pool.
 The optimal values recommended by the experts range between 7.2 and 7.6, so we must pay attention and be alert if the average obtained falls outside the indicated range.